 BIGGER SIZE, BIGGER POWER

 If the sink clogs up often and it’s time to replace that rusty old leaking disposer, the Evo Essential can be a strong replacement.
 The unit is among the big disposer of the Evolution Series.
-It measures at 14 x 10 x 13.
-This is far bigger than the Evolution Compact and in the same size as of the Evolution Septic Assist, and Premier.
-It has a good 40 oz. capacity of holding grinded food waste.
+It measures 14 x 10 x 13.
+This is far bigger than the Evolution Compact and is the same size as the Evolution Septic Assist, and Premier.
+It has a good 40 oz.
+The capacity of holding grinded food waste.
 It is far better than having a limited capacity.
 Anyway, I would recommend getting disposers with bigger capacity especially if you have room to spare under the sink.

 In terms of motor power, it seems to be working pretty well.
 Anyway, it has ¾ HP, so it should be performing as expected.
 The electric motor consumes about 110/120 volts of electricity.

-Speaking of HP, I also recommend getting disposers that comes with a ¾ Hp and not anything less than that.
+Speaking of HP, I also recommend getting disposers that come with a ¾ Hp and not anything less than that.
 Because if it is the grinding power that you are after, the bigger the HP the better, if you go lesser than the standard ¾ power, you end up getting more jams in your disposer and it will take you longer to grind up food scraps.
 And this is an infuriating situation because you have to do extra effort to get rid of the clog.

 The Evo Essential is also a bit heavy because it is 25.3 pounds.
 You will be needing help to have it installed just like what I did.
-You see, the thing about the Evolution line of InSinkErator is that it’s often broader than most regular models out in the market, which means that you will be needing to cut down some pipes to make way for the disposer.
-That is why before purchasing a unit, you have to do some basic measuring on your sink so that you don’t have to be shocked with the unit being a tad too big for the sink.
+You see, the thing about the Evolution line of InSinkErator is that it’s often broader than most regular models out on the market, which means that you will be needing to cut down some pipes to make way for the disposer.
+That is why before purchasing a unit, you have to do some basic measuring on your sink so that you don’t have to be shocked by the unit being a tad too big for the sink.